asphytheghoul/Baraat/README.md

 tasks as downstream tasks that will be incorporated in the fine-tuning
 process:

-> ● Machine Translation
+1. Machine Translation
-> ● Text Summarization
+2. Text Summarization
-> ● Question Answering
+3. Question Answering
-> ● Instruct Fine-Tuning
+4. Instruct Fine-Tuning

+> [!NOTE]
-> (this list is subject to change and a few tasks may be added over time).
+> This list is subject to change and a few tasks may be added over time.

 ## About Project Baarat 📖